HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/User Service Implementation.md

 9. [Conclusion](#conclusion)

 ## Introduction
-The User Service is a core component of the Maya Platform frontend application, responsible for managing user-related operations such as authentication, profile retrieval, and status updates.
+The User Service is a core component of the MayaWork frontend application, responsible for managing user-related operations such as authentication, profile retrieval, and status updates.
 This document provides a comprehensive overview of its implementation, including API interfaces, integration patterns, and usage examples.
 The service is designed with modularity and testability in mind, using TypeScript for type safety and Pinia for state management.

 ## Project Structure
 The project follows a feature-based organization with clearly separated concerns: